pasok1981/Phones/README.md

-# Phones

-## Fetch mobile phones and their respective prices from skroutz.gr
+### Fetch mobile phones and their respective prices from skroutz.gr
 - Takes exactly 2 command line arguments to specify beginning and end page.